 For the soil-supported mat, the soil is assumed to have a linear response which is defined with the subgrade modulus and is characterized by a set of springs which can vary in stiffness at points under the mat.
 The springs can reflect horizontal as well as vertical resistances.
 The solution follows the classical Winkler model.
 This method of modeling soil has been widely used in the analysis of flexible beams and mats on elastic materials.

 Since the Winkler model, often referred to as a “one-parameter model”, cannot represent a continuous medium well, the modified Vlasov model by Vallabhan and Das (1988) was also introduced in GeoMat for solving the soil-structure interaction in continuous medium.
-The user will enter soil Young’s modulus and Poisson’s ratio of each sublayer instead of subgrade modulus underneath the foundation when using the modified Vlasov model which has improved the accuracy of the solution computed based on the Winkler soil model.
+The user will enter soil Young’s modulus and Poisson’s ratio of constant values or linearly increased with the depth underneath the foundation when using the modified Vlasov model which has improved the accuracy of the solution computed based on the Winkler soil model.

 Assuming that a geotechnical engineer has provided information on the soil, leading to an estimate of the bearing capacity of the mat, the experience of the structural engineer will allow for the sizing of the mat or slab for the initial analyses.